bigdatavik/HEDIS-Quality-Dashboard/blog/LINKEDIN_POST_TEMPLATE.md

 Potential impact? $8-19M in value during Year 1 (varies by organization size).

 The secret?
 Three integrated capabilities:
-• Natural language queries (Genie)
+• Natural language queries (Genie Space for SQL generation)
-• Custom business logic as AI functions (UC Functions)
+• Custom business logic as AI functions (6 UC Functions for precise lookups)
-• Document intelligence (Knowledge Assistant)
+• Document intelligence (Knowledge Assistant indexing 4 knowledge documents)

 All unified under one governance layer (Unity Catalog).

 What's fascinating is that this pattern applies beyond healthcare—anywhere you have analysts as bottlenecks between business users and data.

 This is a working proof-of-concept using synthetic data.
-I've open-sourced the entire project (code, docs, templates) so you can adapt it for your organization.
+I've open-sourced the entire project: code, architecture, 4 ready-to-use knowledge documents (~26 KB), complete setup guides, and deployment templates.

 Read the full story and explore the code: [Add link to article]